Anas-Aljuhani/Tuwaiq-BootCamps-Projects-App/README.md

 - **file_picker**: Helps in picking files from the user's device.

-- **assets/readme/image**: The Dart assets/readme/Image Library provides the ability to load, save, and manipulate assets/readme/images in a variety of assets/readme/image file formats.

 - **smooth_page_indicator**:Customizable animated page indicator with a set of built-in effects.

 - **carousel_slider**:A carousel slider widget, support infinite scroll and custom child widget.

 - **flutter_rating_bar**:A simple yet fully customizable ratingbar for flutter which also include a rating bar indicator, supporting any fraction of rating.

-- **cached_network_assets/readme/image**:Flutter library to load and cache network assets/readme/images.
+- **cached_network**:Flutter library to load and cache network images.
 Can also be used with placeholder and error widgets.

 - **qr_flutter**:QR.Flutter is a Flutter library for simple and fast QR code rendering via a Widget or custom painter.